My what?

 2 - it's a well known phenomenon in psychology that the more someone feels that you trying incredibly hard to impress them (in whatever context), the more likely they are to apply to you.
 Any candidate looking at this is going to think.....'Yup, they are really trying hard to impress me'.

 3 - there is a certain intangible at work in any advert, a kind of 'wow effect'.
 There's a reason Mercedes don't write 1000 characters describing the benefits of their new multi gismo/wiz bang transmission system......it's because words are boring.
-A stunning picture with barely any text:
+A stunning picture with barely any text is an attention grabber and that's ultimately what you need the first part of the job description to be.
+It has to wow the candidate, grab their attention and make them want to look at the job details below.

 When the candidate hits the job details page you need to grab their attention first and then stimulate their interest.
 The image/graphic grabs their attention, the job description (hopefully) should stimulate their interest.
 Job descriptions should follow the AIDA model beloved in the advertising world: attention, interest, desire, action.
 So take a look at the jobs on your website and be honest, how many look even remotely visually enticing?
 Sure, the job details might be beautifully written and amazingly informative but there’s a reason why adverts for cars, computers, watches, phones etc are not 300 words of text.
 Instead they are invariably a powerful image with a few lines of text at the very most, designed to grab the reader’s attention.